halkyonio/operator/demo/README.md

 )
 ```

-Like for the Client's component, we will define a `@ComponentApplication` and `@Link` annotations.
+Like for the Client's component, we will define a `@ComponentApplication` and `@Link` annotations for the `Backend` component.
 The link will inject from the secret referenced, the parameters that the application
 will use to create a `DataSource`'s java bean able to call the `PostgreSQL` instance.

 **Backend**